How to Record Your Computer Screen With Audio

 Vmaker is a free and easy-to-use tool.
 You don’t have to take my word for it.
 You can try it yourself and see.

-It allows you to record unlimited videos for free, for lifetime.
-There is no watermark or recording time limit with Vmaker.
+It allows you to record an unlimited number of videos for free, for a lifetime.
+There is no watermark added with Vmaker.